sibi361/konkan-railway_live-train-position/README.md

     ```
     vercel --prod
     ```
+-   Visit the site at the displayed URL
--   Configure a web service to periodically ping the `/api/v4/scrapeTrains?token=<YOUR-SECRET_UPSTREAM_UPDATE-TOKEN>` endpoint to trigger an upstream update
+-   Configure a web service / cron job to periodically ping the `/api/v4/scrapeTrains?token=<YOUR-SECRET_UPSTREAM_UPDATE-TOKEN>` endpoint to trigger an upstream update

 ## TODO